Make EI work for workers! Send an email to your elected reps

 - Employment and Workforce Development Minister Randy Boissonnault

 - Finance Minister and Deputy Prime Minister Chrystia Freeland

 - Extend the temporary EI measures as a bridge to permanent improvements

-- Set a universal 360-hour or 12-week qualifying rule for up to 50 weeks of income support
+- Set a universal 360-hour or 12-week qualifying rule for 50 weeks of income support

 - Ensure migrant workers have access to EI

 - End harsh disqualification rules that cut off EI access to vulnerable workers

 - End misclassifications that leave employees wrongly called self-employed independent contractors with no EI access

 - Improve the weekly benefit rate and include a guaranteed weekly minimum

 - Provide income benefits so long as workers are in approved training